Dyn (company)

-Dyn, Inc. (/ˈdaɪn/) was an Internet performance management and web application security company, offering products to monitor, control, and optimize online infrastructure, and also domain registration services and email products.
-The company was acquired by Oracle Corporation in 2016, and has operated as a global business unit of Oracle after the acquisition completed in 2017.
-Some Dyn services are planned to be retired by Oracle on May 31, 2023.
+Dyn, Inc. (/ˈdaɪn/) was an Internet performance management company that also dealt with web application security, offering products to monitor, control, and optimize online infrastructure, and also domain registration services and email products.
+The company was acquired by Oracle Corporation in 2016.
+It began operating as a global business unit of Oracle in 2017.

 History

-Dyn was created as a community-led student project by Tim Wilde, who then hired Jeremy Hitchcock, Tom Daly and Chris Reinhardt during their undergraduate studies at Worcester Polytechnic Institute.
-Eventually Wilde brought in Hitchcock and Daly as partners.
+Dyn was created as a community-led student project by Tim Wilde during his undergraduate studies at Worcester Polytechnic Institute.
+Eventually, Wilde, the founder, brought in Jeremy Hitchcock and Tom Daly as partners.
 Dyn enabled students to access lab computers and print documents remotely.
-The project then moved towards Domain Name System (DNS) services.
-The first iteration was a free dynamic DNS service known as DynDNS.
-The project required $25,000 to stay open, and raised over $40,000.
+The project then moved toward Domain Name System (DNS) services.
+The first iteration was a free donation-based dynamic DNS service known as DynDNS.
+The project required $25,000 to stay open and raised over $40,000.

-The donation based model continued until 2002, and stopped with a launch of "donator-only" DNS services.
+The donation-based model continued until 2002 and ended with a launch of "donator-only" DNS services.
 Later, a premium service called the DynECT Managed DNS Platform became available in 2008, with the hiring of Kyle York, Gray Chynoweth and Cory von Wallenstein, as the business began to scale.